TrackyRaul/2020_5CI__team3_Farkas/docs/software_requirements_specification.md

 **ITI G. Marconi** - a technical institute in Verona, the client of this application
 **User** - the person or persons who will actually interact with MarconiTT
 **Use Case** - describes a goal-oriented interaction between the system and an actor.
 A use case may define several variants called scenarios that result in different paths through the use case and usually different outcomes
-**Scenario** - one path through a user case
+**Scenario** - one path through a use case
 **Actor** - user or other software system that receives value from a user case
 **Developer** - the person or organization developing the system, also sometimes called the supplier
-**Stakeholder** - anyone with an interest in the project and its outcomes.
+**Stakeholder** - anyone interested in the project and its outcomes.
 This includes clients, customers, users, developers, testers, managers and executives
 **Container** - a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another
 **Booking** - a reservation of a classroom or a lab for one or more hours in a day
 **Timetable** - a table that describes classrooms occupations for every hour